 What are the tangible indicators of a hostile work environment?

-Addressing these queries is crucial for identifying and addressing potential instances of a hostile work environment.
+Addressing these queries is crucial for identifying and resolving situations that qualify as a hostile work environment Canada employers are legally required to prevent.

 While improving workplace satisfaction is vital for productivity, distinguishing between discontent and genuine hostility is essential for mitigating legal and employee relations risks.
 If a hostile environment is identified, prompt action is necessary.